stellar/soroban-quest--pioneer/README.md

 - **Port 3000** - You can ignore the **Albedo Signer** port.
 That's open so we can use it along with the `sq` CLI to get your earned rewards to you.
-- **Port 8000** - On port 8000 of your Gitpod workspace lives various tools to interact with the Futurenet network.
+- **Port 8000** - On port 8000 of your Gitpod workspace lives various tools to interact with the Testnet network.
 There is a running instance of JSON-RPC (which you will need to use) and a Horizon API server (which can be _very_ useful).

 Both of these ports are publicly available on the web, at the listed addresses.
-You could even use this RPC endpoint to interact with the Futurenet network from your local computer!
+You could even use this RPC endpoint to interact with the Testnet network from your local computer!

 ![Open Gitpod Ports][ports]